 The Company is exposed to risks that arise from its use of financial instruments.
 This section describes the Company's objectives, policies and processes for managing those risks and the methods used to measure them.
-Further quantitative information pertaining to these risks is presented throughout the consolidated financial statements.
+Further quantitative information pertaining to these risks is presented throughout the Interim Condensed Consolidated Financial Statements.